byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 nothing #hide
 ```

-The jacobian of the right hand side of the governing equations with respect to the inputs is defined using the [`get_input_jacobian`](@ref) function.
+The jacobian of the right hand side of the governing equations with respect to the inputs may be defined using the [`get_input_jacobian`](@ref) function.
 There is no out-of-place form for this function, however, it may be constructed as either a linear map (if large) or static array (if small) in order to avoid allocations.

 ```@example developer
 get_input_jacobian(::MyTypicalSection) = @SMatrix [0 0; 0 0; -1 0; 0 1]